Things to Do in Cusco and the Sacred Valley

 When to Go – The best time to visit Cusco (also spelled Cuzco) and the Sacred Valley is June to August during winter in the Southern Hemisphere.
 Days tend to be dry, sunny, and clear during peak season.
 If you prefer fewer crowds and lower prices, you should visit during the shoulder seasons, April to May and October to November.
 We did the bulk of our traveling in Cusco and the Sacred Valley between July and November, and enjoyed each and every month.

 Accommodation – Cusco is the perfect place to spend a few days acclimatizing to the high altitude (3,400 m / 11,200 ft) before exploring the nearby Sacred Valley.
 The city is full of hotels and guest houses and offers something for every budget.
 As always, it’s best to book far in advance if you plan to visit Cusco during high season.
-Check for the best deals on booking.com and agoda.
+Check for the best deals on hotels.com and agoda.

 Cusco Tours – Although there isn’t a huge amount of information on do-it-yourself activities, Cusco and the Sacred Valley are relatively easy to explore on your own.
 You can visit many places of interest on public transportation or by hiring a taxi.
 If you prefer sightseeing or touring the area as part of a group, a tour would be your best bet.
 You can choose from a host of local tour operators in Cusco or book your tours in advance through Viator, a reputable online tour operator.
 Viator offers anything from day trips to multi-day tours, including organized visits to Machu Picchu.
 You can also book hiking, biking, rafting or ziplining tours.